-Greetings from Auschwitz: A Book About Postcards from the Worst Holiday Ever
+Greetings from Auschwitz: A Book about Postcards from the Worst Holiday Ever

 This image from the Holocaust is one of the most commented-on.
 Some reports say it was made from the inside of the gas chamber.
 This image was taken by Sonderkommando, a unit of prisoners responsible for burning the bodies, and is one of four pictures that they secretly took.

 I remember when I found out about the existence of this postcard.
 Even though I’d been collecting Auschwitz postcards for a couple of years, I was still shocked.
-There were 32,000 copies made of it—and I own a few of them—but I never stumbled on one that had been sent.
+There were 32,000 copies made of it – and I own few of them – but I never stumbled on a one that had been sent.
 I want to believe that not every postcard can be sent.
-But, on the other hand, I am aware that in the US, people used to send each other lynching postcards, so maybe I’m slightly naïve.
+But on the other hand I am aware that in the US, people used to send each other lynching postcards, so maybe I’m slightly naïve.

 Can you still buy postcards at Auschwitz?